typear247/country-app/README.md

 # country-app
-Backend API based on a Swagger document, integrate a frontend that retrieves and displays country flags using an Open API, and create a user interface with two distinct views
+Backend API based on [country-api.yaml](/openapi/country-api.yaml), integrated with frontend that retrieves and displays country flags using an Open API with two distinct views

 ## ✅ Overview